Welcome to the wild world of home ownership

 When viewing properties, make sure you’re paying attention to the whole package and not just the styled home.
 Weigh your must-haves vs nice-to-haves; it’s impossible to tick everything from your dream wish list.

-• Future potential: planned developments can add value.
+- Future potential: planned developments can add property value.

 Hire a solicitor or licensed conveyancer to handle contracts and legal checks.
 Your solicitor will: